alurban/pyschild/CONTRIBUTING.md

 as a community we are happy to help others learn.

 Being an open source contributor also doesn't just mean writing code.
-You can help out enormously by writing documentation, tests, or even giving feedback about the project, which very much includes feedback about the contribution process.
+You can help out enormously by writing documentation, tests, or giving feedback about the project, which very much includes feedback about the contribution process.
 This kind of input may even be the most valuable to the project in the long term, because you're coming into it with fresh eyes, so you can more easily see the errors and assumptions that seasoned contributors have glossed over.

 **Note:** This disclaimer was originally written by [Adrienne Lowe](https://github.com/adriennefriend) for a